GeoCat/qgis-bridge-plugin/docs/source/14_bridge_behaviour.md

 #### GeoServer

-When publishing your data to GeoServer, Bridge uses the GeoPackage format by default, when GeoPackage format is supported by GeoServer.
-See also [GeoPackage](12_geoserver_setup.html#geopackage).
-When Bridge detects that GeoServer is not supporting GeoPackage, Bridge will use Shapefile as the transport format.
-The advantage of using GeoPackage over Shapefile is that GeoPackage does not have a limit on the field name length, as is the case with Shapefiles (maximum field name length is 10 characters).
+When publishing your data to GeoServer, Bridge uses the [GeoPackage](12_geoserver_setup.html#geopackage) format by default.

 If you prefer to use Shapefile as the transport format, you can set the following `ForceShapefile` configuration option in the Bridge